scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 their distances.
 This information will allow the most detailed 3D map of the universe to be constructed, which will help better understand the role of dark energy throughout the history of the universe.
-An image of the Mayall telescope, in Kitt Peak, Arizona, where the DESI instrument is installed, is shown in Figure :ref:`kittpeak`.
+An image of the Mayall telescope, on Kitt Peak, Arizona, where the DESI instrument is installed, is shown in Figure :ref:`kittpeak`.

 .. figure:: figures/desi_kitt_peak.png